Log-76/RAG/README.md

 ### AI usage

-AI assistance (Claude) was used during this project for:
+AI assistance was used during this project for:
 - Reviewing the implementation against the subject's requirements and identifying gaps (missing CLI command, README structure, edge-case handling).
 - Diagnosing and fixing a bugs
 - Explaining documentation
-  (`tester_public.py`) caused by ambiguous keyword-based file matching.
+- Writing documentation

 All AI-assisted changes were reviewed, understood, and adapted manually before being integrated into the project.